alisonViana/hello-world/README.md

 # Hello World!
-My first repository in GitHub!
+This is my first repository in GitHub!

 ## News
 This alterations are part of the GitHub Guide "Hello World".
 Here I'm learning how to make and commit changes in a new branch!